DETAILED ACTION

 wherein each of the first and second compressor elements are driven separately through a respective first gear-transmission and second gear-transmission,

-wherein each of said first gear-transmission and said second gear-transmission comprise a driving gear respectively connected to
+wherein each of said first gear-transmission and said second gear-transmission comprise a driving gear respectively connected to said first motor or said second motor, and a driven gear connected to a shaft of a rotor of one of said first compressor element or said second compressor element,

-wherein a ratio between a number of teeth of the driving gear and a number of teeth of the driven gear of either one of said first gear-transmission and said second gear- transmission is
+wherein a ratio between a number of teeth of the driving gear and a number of teeth of the driven gear of either one of said first gear-transmission and said second gear- transmission is between two and six,

-wherein the controller is configured to adjust a first rotational speed of the first motor based on a second pressure measured by the second pressure sensor and to adjust a second rotational speed of the second motor based on a first pressure measured by the first pressure sensor.--
+wherein the controller is configured to adjust a first rotational speed of the first motor based on a second pressure measured by the second pressure sensor and to adjust a second rotational speed of the second motor based on a first pressure measured by the first pressure sensor,

 Appropriate correction is required.